AxelHippolite/PROJ631-HuffmanDecoding/README.md

 3. Write the path of the files in the terminal (with the extension).
 4. Write the path of the "result" file in the terminal.
 5. After pressing *enter* several things appear.
+    - A TEXT file named *nameOfFile.txt* containing the original text is generated in the *results* folder.
+    - The Alphabet and the BITS String are displayed.
+    - The Results of the Decompression is displayed.
+    - The compression ratio and the average number of encoding bits are displayed.
-6. The program will end automatically.
+7. The program will end automatically.

 The GIF below illustrates the different steps detailed above :